By: Seth Kinker, firstname.lastname@example.org

 “The meeting was straight to the point but an emphasis that the tradition and expectations will remain the same,” said Starkey.
 “Almost everyone in the room didn’t see it coming and people were a little shook considering the great impact Coach Bush has had on the Chelsea community for every player’s entire lives.”

 At 1:21 p.m. on Tuesday, Apr.
-3 the social media account for the Chelsea Football program released this statement.
+3 the social media account for the Chelsea Football program posted a tweet.